tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 Towards a release
 -----------------

-Though we have changed the behaviour of the pipe, none of the 2600 reverse dependencies of magrittr, purrr, tidyr, and dplyr were broken by the change.
-To be extra sure, we'd be grateful for any additional testing on real-life scripts with this development version.
+Though we have changed the behaviour of the pipe, there should be no impact on your user code.
+The laziness makes it possible to use the pipe in more situations but is not any stricter.
+It should only cause problems in very rare corner cases and these should be minor.
+To confirm our analysis, we ran reverse dependency checks for magrittr, purrr, tidyr, and dplyr.
+None of the 2600 packages were broken by the change but, to be extra sure, we'd be grateful for any additional testing on real-life scripts with this development version.
+Please let us know of any issues you find with this new version of the pipe, if any.

-If you're interested in the design tradeoffs involved in the creation of a pipe operator in R, see the [tradeoffs](https://magrittr.tidyverse.org/articles/tradeoffs.html) vignette.
+Finally, if you're interested in the design tradeoffs involved in the creation of a pipe operator in R, see the [tradeoffs](https://magrittr.tidyverse.org/articles/tradeoffs.html) vignette.
 Any comments about the choices we have made are welcome.

 [^1]: See Luke Tierney's [keynote](https://youtu.be/X_eDHNVceCU?t=3099) at the useR!
 2020 conference